SchizoDuckie/DuckieTV/README.md

 Changelog:
 ==========
+* v0.75 : Easily delete shows from series you're watching, Database write indicators, Improved error handling and credentials validation for Trakt.TV, Update mechanism improved to handle TheTVDB reassigning ID's (fixing duplicate/disappearing shows on your calendar after an update), IMDB / Wikipedia links on the show details page, Added ability to hide 'Specials' for shows (like Dr. Who), Bandwidth consumption improvements, Shows that have ended will now only be checked for updates every 2 weeks, Fixed Torrent Dialog search box to automatically grab keyboard focus, Torrent auto-download service now runs every 2 hours instead of every 4 hours, Fixed 'Scenename' lookup for downloads.
 * v0.70 : One of the most requested features was added: You can now sync your shows and watched episodes from and to Trakt.TV!
 The "Most visited sites" drawer can now be changed to open on click, syncing your favorite shows via your Google account works again. and you can now print the calendar.
 * v0.62 : Fixed a problem with the add series typeahead
 * v0.61 : Fixed deployment problem for english/uk users.